 A broken finger is a break or fracture in any one of the 3 small phalange bones which make up each finger.
-We explain the symptoms and treatment of a broken finger.

 A broken finger will be the result of some kind of impact or collision.
 The athlete will feel immediate pain with swelling and bruising which will appear quite quickly.
 It will be painful to try and move the finger which may appear deformed if the bone is displaced or joint dislocated.
 If there is any nerve damage, the finger may be numb or feel tingly.

-Fractures to the fingers may be common but it is important to get them checked out and treated properly.
+Finger fractures may be common but it is important to get them checked out and treated properly.
 If a bone heals out of alignment, this could cause future problems, as well as looking strange!

 The finger should be X-rayed to confirm the fracture and determine if the fracture is displaced.